See all playbooks

 So I wanted to share 5 things we did that helped us build it.

-To demo the product, we picked an example that leads to many meetings, with loads of back-and-forths.
+To illustrate the demo, we storyboarded an example that leads to many meetings, with loads of back-and-forths.
 Robin and I came from product and marketing so we chose one we had experienced: a website revamp.
 We added the “bloody” in the title to make it sound even more painful 💉🩸

 We didn’t know our target audience yet so it was important to speak to a large audience.
 This use case speaks to a variety of people from designers to product, customer success, or sales.
 It was a great pick that resonated with a large audience.

-The goal of a demo is to show how your product gets people from one state — “hell” — to a brighter one: "the promised land".
+The goal of a demo storyboard is to show how your product transitions people from one state — “hell” — to a brighter one: "the promised land".
 To reinforce this feeling, it is important to describe the initial state.

 In our case, we described this state in 2 steps: